Introduction:

 I picked up this “souvenir” when helping a family review the items in their home (so they could remove potentially-toxic things and prevent any possible Lead exposure for their children).
-Sometimes when I go to a home and find a really good example of something I do not yet have up on my blog (or in my collection of Leaded items), I ask if they will give it to me so I can do a complete series of tests and write up a post to share with others on the blog.
+Sometimes when I go to a home and find a really good example of something I do not yet have up on my website (or in my collection of Leaded items), I ask if they will give it to me so I can do a complete series of tests and write up an article to share with others on the site.
 This knife is actually an excellent example of something I talk about quite a bit in my work with families.

 It’s almost always material-transitions (e.g. a handle/blade joint) that are a concern in potentially-toxic knives (& other flatware.)